logankrause16/rest-api/README.md

 # rest-api

-A mock RESTful API for inde
+A mock RESTful API for independent study